-The stock split described in Note 19 to the consolidated financial statements has not been consummated at November 29, 2006.
+The stock split described in Note 19 to the consolidated financial statements has not been consummated at November 30, 2006.
 When it is consummated we will be in a position to furnish the following report:

 "In our opinion, the consolidated balance sheet as of December 31, 2004 and the related consolidated statements of operations, changes in stockholders' equity (deficit) and cash flows for each of the two years in the period ended December 31,2004, present fairly, in all material respects, the financial position of Carrols Restaurant Group, Inc. (formerly named Carrols Holdings Corporation) and its subsidiary at December 31, 2004, and the results of their operations and their cash flows for each of the two years in the period ended December 31, 2004, in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedules for each of the two years in the period ended December 31, 2004, in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedules for each of the two years in the period ended December 31, 2004, in conformity with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statement schedules for each of the two years in the period ended December 31, 2004, in conformity with accounting principles generally accepted in the United States of America.
 In addition, in our opinion, the financial statement schedules for each of the two years in the period ended December 31, 2004, listed at item 16(b) in the registration statement of which this prospectus is a part, present fairly, in all material respects, the information set forth therein when read in conjunction with the related consolidated financial statements.
-These financial statements and financial statement schedules are the responsibility of Carrols Restaurant Group, Inc.'s management.
-Our responsibility is to express an opinion on these financial statements and financial statement schedules based on our audits.
+These financial statements and financial statement schedules based on our audits.
 We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of